 Between Poses & Poems – What Yoga & Poetry Have in Common

 I’ve been saved by Poems and Poses more times than I could count.
 But enough times to sense a few commonalities between the two despite their seeming disparateness.
 Like two cousins who are chalk and cheese at first glance but have more than a few layers in common when you get to know them.
-Maybe the same mental disorders, similar tastes in music, and some god-forsaken genetic trait that showed up only in these two.
+Maybe the same quirks, overlapping playlists, and some godforsaken genetic trait that showed up only in these two.
 Maybe they live on different continents but dream of the same tropical island.
 Whatever the specifics, you can’t help seeing them as parallel versions of each other once you’ve gone beyond the surface acquaintance and had one too many slumber parties with both.
 That’s pretty much the scene for me when I look at Poses and Poems.

 I’m quite convinced that all our Poems live as Poses in a parallel universe, and all our Poses are Poems that chose to wear bodies instead of words.

 It’s not the easiest (or sanest) of conclusions to explain, but I’m going to try.